Robin Berjon

 Extending on the mention of digital colonialism above, my fifth consideration is that this global digital architecture needs to support sovereignty from.
 Countries around the world are increasingly (and often rightly) worried that their infrastructural interdependencies, particularly digital, can be weaponised against them.15

-Such concerns are legitimate: the dependencies that states and swathes of the world economy on actors that are concentrated in the US is terrifying to anyone who understands both the power of infrastructure and the state of American politics.
+Such concerns are legitimate: the dependencies that states and swathes of the world economy have on actors that are concentrated in the US is terrifying to anyone who understands both the power of infrastructure and the state of American politics.
 But the manner in which states react to this concern is not always optimal.
 As Meredith Whittaker put it in Cristina Caffarra's excellent recent Public Interest Digital Innovation event, "Europe doesn’t want to be so dependent on US giants, but often the aspiration takes the form of 'we want what they have but ours' – that’s a terrible idea.
 AI is a derivative of centralized surveillance, it’s not magic, not God, it’s pattern recognition across massive amounts of surveillance data owned & processed by a handful of US-based actors.
 You don’t want a 'European AI' if that’s what it is, don’t want to throw money at NVIDIA just so you can have a French stack, a German stack...
 You want computational technology that serves democracy, a liveable climate future, resources accessible to every human."

 Altogether too often, states approach digital sovereignty by building their own corner of cyberspace in such a way that they can make traditional claims of sovereignty over them.
 But we don't want a French cloud and a Kenyan cloud and a Thai cloud and an Ecuadorian cloud and… The duplication is wasteful and the fragmentation maddening — and neither is necessary.